SPECFEM/specfem3d/utils/dynamic_rupture/subductionzone_mesh/readme.txt

 Notes:
 Before starting, include the path to cubit.py in your $PYTHONPATH environment variable.
 Python scripts have been tested with python 2.7, but 2.6 to 3.5 should also be fine.

-Step 1 runs on the linux shell, but not directly in the Trelis window (the numpy and matplotlib modules cannot be found).
+Step 1 runs on the linux shell, but not directly in the Trelis window (the numpy and matplotlib modules cannot be found). type "sh run.sh" to run all three steps.